nicolaspe/itp_codeofmusic/documentation/assignment_04.md

 ## Broken patterns
 The thing that didn't really work was using patterns or sequences.
-I copied the code from some of the examples in the Tone.js site, but when triggered, they would do... something I didn't get nor expect.
-It would take them several seconds to stop after I pressed the corresponding key, and while the sound texture was not bad, the lack of control was something I could not feel satisfied with.
+Inspired by the cool sounds of [Max's last assignment](https://wp.nyu.edu/maxhorwich/2018/09/30/the-code-of-music-3-melody/), I tried copying the code from some of the examples in the Tone.js site and see how it worked.
+Sadly, it didn't.
+At least, not as expected: when triggered, they would create a huge sound mass (which was still cool), but would take them several seconds to stop after I pressed the corresponding key.
+While the sound texture was not bad, the lack of control was something I could not feel satisfied with.

 ```javascript
 stasis = new Tone.Sequence( function(time, note) {